awsdocs/amazon-eks-user-guide/doc_source/cluster-autoscaler.md

    Save and close the file to apply the changes\.

 1. Open the Cluster Autoscaler [releases](https://github.com/kubernetes/autoscaler/releases) page from GitHub in a web browser and find the latest Cluster Autoscaler version that matches your cluster's Kubernetes major and minor version\.
-For example, if your cluster's Kubernetes version is 1\.18, find the latest Cluster Autoscaler release that begins with 1\.18\.
-Record the semantic version number \(`1.18.n`\) for that release to use in the next step\.
+For example, if your cluster's Kubernetes version is 1\.19, find the latest Cluster Autoscaler release that begins with 1\.19\.
+Record the semantic version number \(`1.19.n`\) for that release to use in the next step\.

 1. Set the Cluster Autoscaler image tag to the version that you recorded in the previous step with the following command\.
-Replace `1.18.n` with your own value\.
-If necessary, replace k8s\.gcr\.io/autoscaling/cluster\-autoscaler with the address listed for the version\.
+Replace *`1.19.n`* with your own value\.

    ```
    kubectl set image deployment cluster-autoscaler \
      -n kube-system \
-     cluster-autoscaler=k8s.gcr.io/autoscaling/cluster-autoscaler:v<1.18.n>
+     cluster-autoscaler=k8s.gcr.io/autoscaling/cluster-autoscaler:v<1.19.n>
    ```

 ## View your Cluster Autoscaler logs<a name="ca-view-logs"></a>